weareunderdesign/weareunder.design/underground.md

 ### products, services

-our products and services are the embodiment of our vision and philosophy. each one is crafted with care, designed to empower designers and push the boundaries of what's possible in the creative realm. from our flagship brand sprint process to our lifestyle products for designers, we're constantly innovating to meet the evolving needs of the creative community.
+our products and services embody our vision and philosophy. each is crafted with care to push creative boundaries and meet the evolving needs of the creative community.

 | name | description | indie | enterprise | growth | startup |
 | :---- | :---- | :---- | :---- | :---- | :---- |